Jacob's Ladder (1990 film): Plot

 One of Jacob's former platoon mates, Paul, contacts him to reveal he is suffering from similar experiences, but is soon afterwards killed when his car explodes.
 Commiserating after the funeral, other surviving members of the platoon confess that they have all been experiencing horrifying hallucinations.
 Believing that they are suffering the effects of a military experiment performed on them without their knowledge or consent, they hire a lawyer to investigate.
 However, the lawyer quits the case after reading military files documenting that the soldiers were never in combat and were discharged for psychological reasons.
 Jacob's comrades soon back down while Jacob suspects they have been threatened into doing so.
 He is abducted by suited men who try to intimidate him.
 Jacob fights them and escapes but is injured and nearly paralyzed in the process.
-He is taken to a nightmarish hospital, where he is told he has been killed and this is home, but his chiropractor friend Louis comes to his rescue and heals him.
+He is taken to a nightmarish hospital, where he is told he has been killed and this is his home, but his chiropractor friend Louis comes to his rescue and heals him.
 Louis quotes the 14th-century Christian mystic Meister Eckhart:

 Eckhart saw Hell too.
 He said: "The only thing that burns in Hell is the part of you that won't let go of life, your memories, your attachments.
 They burn them all away.
 But they're not punishing you", he said.
 "They're freeing your soul.
 So, if you're frightened of dying and ... you're holding on, you'll see devils tearing your life away.
 But if you've made your peace, then the devils are really angels, freeing you from the earth."

 Jacob is approached by a distressed man who had been following him from a distance and who also dragged him away from Paul's burning car.
 Introducing himself as Michael Newman, he tells a story of having been a chemist with the Army's chemical warfare division where he designed a drug he called the Ladder, which massively increased aggression.
 Michael claims that, to test the drug's effectiveness, a dose was secretly given to Jacob's unit before the battle, causing some of them to turn on each other in a homicidal frenzy.
-Michael's story triggers a vision of Jacob's wounding in Vietnam, which shows his attacker as a fellow American soldier.
+Michael's story triggers a vision of Jacob wounded in Vietnam, which shows his attacker as a fellow American soldier.
 Jacob returns to his family's home, where he finds Gabe, who takes him by the hand and leads him up the staircase into a bright light.
-The scene turns to a triage tent in 1971 as military doctors declare Jacob dead.
-The doctor takes one of his dog tags off his body and notes that Jacob had put up a tremendous fight to stay alive, but looked peaceful in death.
+The scene turns to a triage tent in 1971 as military medics declare Jacob dead, commenting that he had put up a tremendous fight to stay alive but now looks peaceful in death.